 Paying closer attention to acquaintanceships, friendships, and kinships can help people to improve their health, success, and prosperity.

-It is through our relating with other human beings that we grow and evolve – and how we deepen and expand our experience of love and meaning.
+It is through relating with other human beings that you grow and evolve – and how you deepen and expand your experience of love and meaning.

 Marianne Williamson once famously stated, “when you get serious about The Universe, The Universe gets serious about you.”
 Among the most effective ways to show The Universe that you are serious about life, is by spending a little extra time and energy on the connections you have with particular people in your life.